-Measure 3a: Number, type and outcomes of inquiries from legislators, municipalities, whistleblowers, and others and audit suggestions from whistleblowers.
+Measure 3a: Number, type and outcomes of inquiries from legislators, municipalities, whistleblowers, and others

+Purpose: The SAO regularly receives inquiries from various parties, as well as comments, allegations and audit suggestions from whistleblowers.
 We respond to all such communications and provide information, technical assistance, and referrals as needed.
-The SAO cannot predict the number of such communications but we can track them by type and outcome.
+The SAO cannot predict the number of such communications, but we can track them by type and outcome.